IT Certifications Without Experience in 2026

 Honestly, CompTIA A+ is the most expensive but widely recognized.
 The Google cert is the most beginner-friendly.
 AWS CCP is the cheapest and fastest to complete.

 If you’re comparing options, the math says this: spend under $400 total and six months or less, and you can start applying for real IT jobs.
-That’s a quick win.
+That’s an easy place to start.

 How to Study and Pass Without Experience?